jeraldrich/blog/docs/multiprocessing_sqlalchemy_largefile_processing.rst

 I used the consumer producer pattern because then I could easily share one queue  between all of the different processes.
 One producer fills the queue with each parsed line from the log file, and a consumer is spawned per CPU core which consumes each line in the queue.

 A mysql session pool is created and shared between every consumer process (SQLAlchemy).
+When there are 500+ line items in the consumer queue, mysql inserts will be automatically batched.

 Here's the full source: https://github.com/jeraldrich/MSLP